Loading...

 Stay Hydrated

-Drink water or herbal tea with your meal to aid digestion and maintain stable glucose levels.
+Drink water with your meal, which can aid digestion and help manage blood sugar levels.

 healthspan-mbl